-- f(x): Function of X (All non-X variables are treated as constants.) - a: Input a value to specify the point for which the derivative should be obtained (differential point) - tol: Tolerance range (input/output format: Linear) - You can omit specification of the tolerance range.
-A default value of 1×10^{-10} is used when you do. - $\int (d/dx)$, Pol(, Rec(, and Σ (cannot be used within f(x), a, or tol. - Differential calculations can be performed in the COMP Mode only. - When performing a differential calculation involving trigonometric functions, specify Rad as the calculator's default angle unit. - A "Time Out" error occurs when a differential calculation ends without the ending condition being fulfilled. - A smaller tol value provides better precision, but it also causes the calculation to take more time.
-Specify a tol value that is 1×10^{-14} or greater. - You cannot input a tol value when using Math format. - Inaccurate results and errors can be caused by the following : - discontinuous points in x values - extreme changes in x values - inclusion of the local maximum point and local minimum point in \boldsymbol{x} values - inclusion of the inflection point in x values - inclusion of undifferentiable points in x values - differential calculation results approaching zero - Pressing AC will interrupt an ongoing differential calculation.
+- f(x): Function of X (All non-X variables are treated as constants.) - Input a value to specify the point for which the derivative should be obtained (differential point) - tol: Tolerance range (input/output format: Linear) - You can omit specification of the tolerance range.
+A default value of 1 $\times\,10^{-10}$ is used when you do. - $\int (d) dx$ , Pol(, Rec(, and $\Sigma$ ( cannot be used within f(x), a, or tol. - Differential calculations can be performed in the COMP Mode only. - When performing a differential calculation involving trigonometric functions, specify Rad as the calculator's default angle unit. - A "Time Out" error occurs when a differential calculation ends without the ending condition being fulfilled. - A smaller tol value provides better precision, but it also causes the calculation to take more time.
+Specify a tol value that is 1 $\times$ 10-14 or greater. - You cannot input a tol value when using Math format. - Inaccurate results and errors can be caused by the following: - discontinuous points in x values - extreme changes in x values inclusion of the local maximum - inclusion of the local maximum point and local minimum point in - x values - inclusion of the inflection point in x values - inclusion of undifferentiable points in x values - differential calculation results approaching zero - · Pressing AC will interrupt an ongoing differential calculation.